What Can Occupational Therapy Accomplish?

 Occupational therapy can help anyone looking to improve most skill sets.
 Specifically:

 If a person is having trouble with holding writing instruments, buttoning buttons, or manipulating smaller objects, an occupational therapist will help them work on fine motor skills.
 If they have trouble identifying shapes and colors, writing letters, or drawing, they would work on visual motor skills.
-Children or adults who have trouble with things like cutting with scissors or completing a puzzle will work on hand-eye coordination.
+Children who have trouble with things like cutting with scissors or completing a puzzle will work on hand-eye coordination.
 An occupational therapist will concentrate on visual perception with a person who has difficulty with dyslexia, sorting, and matching.

 Social and self-care skills are also taught through occupational therapy.
 Interacting with people and learning routines, or personal actions like tying shoes, dressing, bathing, grooming, and feeding oneself fall under these categories.